tpmmthomas/poml-simulation/README.md

 That difficulty is `2^256`: every completed pair wins, making this a bounded integration check.
 Setup downloads an SRS and produces about 9 GiB of proving key data with the tested EZKL version.
 Setup and proofs take minutes, depending on hardware.
-Supply a fresh setup directory; the script refuses to replace keys.

-**GPT-2 / DeepProve (CUDA).** Requires Rust/Cargo, the pinned
+**GPT-2 / DeepProve (CUDA).**  This runs PoML with GPT-2 small and the DeepProve proving scheme.
+Acces to CUDA gpu is assumed.
-`nightly-2026-01-27` toolchain and CUDA development tools at `/usr/local/cuda`.
-Tested on RTX A6000 GPUs; context-64 proving can require most of a 48 GiB GPU.
-Check the upstream terms linked below before using DeepProve.

 ```bash
 pip install -e '.[deepprove,experiments]'